strata/data/README.md

 You can use this with the [frontend](https://github.com/strata/frontend) package to help you build a frontend website.

 ## Status
-Please note this software is in development, usage may change before the 1.0 release.
+Please note this software is in development and usage may change before the 1.0 release.

 ## Requirements